-There are over a dozen really nifty features within the Drag & Drop Yoga Lesson Plan Creator, but one of the best features has got to be the SHARED yoga lesson plans.
+There are over a dozen really nifty features within the Drag & Drop Yoga Genie Lesson Planner, but one of the best features has got to be the SHARED yoga lesson plans.
 Today we’re feeling a wee bit happy with ourselves because we just passed a rather big milestone.

 If you’ve already got the Yoga Teacher Lesson Plan Kit, you have access to 500+ yoga lesson plans shared by yoga teachers from all over the world.

 Every day 10 to 20 new yoga lesson plans are being shared.

 Top 10 Reasons Why Hundreds Of Yoga Teachers, Trainers & Trainees Are Having Their Yoga Teaching World’s Rocked With The Drag & Drop Yoga Genie Lesson Planner